-Just under a third (⅓) of unaccompanied homeless youth reported that at some point in their life they had experience with the justice system (33% of non-parenting youth and 30% of parenting youth).
+Roughly 1 out of 4 unaccompanied homeless youth reported that at some point in their life they had experience with the justice system (26% of non-parenting youth and 24% of parenting youth)

 Wards Where DC’s Homeless Students Attend Public Schools

 Parent Research Worker, Mary’s Center Home Visiting Program